xopxe/Toribio/docs/4-Devices.md

 * device.module

 Device's type.
-For example it can be "mice" for a mouse or "dist" for a distence sensor.
+For example it can be "mice" for a mouse or "bb-dist" for a distance sensor.

 * device.task